 No Social Media Buttons

-Seriously, what decade are you in.
-You should have your social icons in easy reach for your attendees and other visitors.
+Seriously, what decade are you in?
+It would help if you had your social icons easily accessible for your attendees and other visitors.

 No Event or Conference Blog